mipyykko/cybersecuritybase-project/README.md

 ##### Issues:

 The application is configured poorly and cross-site request forgery is disabled in the security configuration.
-Malicious requests could be forged, for example by creating a web page that submits a form data to this server.
+Malicious requests could be forged, for example by creating another web page that submits a form data to this server.

 ##### Fix:

 Enable CSRF in ``SecurityConfiguration.java`` by commenting out or removing the line ``http.csrf().disable();`` Other security configurations are also non-existant, so implementing those should be first priority.
-Note, that for example newer Chrome browsers catch this exploit and stop the user from submitting the form.
+Note that for example newer Chrome browsers will catch this exploit and stop the user from submitting the form.

 ### A4: Insecure direct object references and A10: Unvalidated redirects and forwards